-The shortcomings of CBA have led many to propose alternatives or improvements to the CBA process.
-The expansion of CBA to include environmental and social factors works to address some of the imitation of CBAs focused on direct uses and first order impacts.
-However, there continue to be many aspects of transport projects that are hard to quantify and monetize (for instance place-making, promoting of a certain image) and the single number value provided by the NPV analysis can disguise the uncertainty inherent to ex-ante evaluations (Macharis & Bernardini, 2015; Salling & Banister, 2010).
+The shortcomings of CBA have lead many to propose alternatives or improvements to the CBA process.
+The expansion of CBA to include environmental and social factors works to address the some of the imitation of CBAs focused on direct uses and first order impacts.
+However, there continue to be many aspects of transport projects that are hard to quantify and monetize (for instance place making, promoting of a certain image) and the single number value provided by the NPV analysis can disguise the uncertainty inherent to ex-ante evaluations (Macharis & Bernardini, 2015; Salling & Banister, 2010).

 Many proposals have been made to improve the CBA process.
 Ianoco and Banister recommend using changes in land value to assess local user benefits on the micro-economic scale rather than calculating times savings multiplied by the value of time (Iacono & Levinson, 2013).
-Flyvbjerg, et al recommend reference class forecasting where ridership is based on the outcomes of past similar projects rather than models (Flyvbjerg et al., 2005).
+Flyvbjerg et al recommend reference class forecasting where ridership is based on the outcomes of past similar projects rather than models (Flyvbjerg et al., 2005).
 Below three example variations/alternatives to CBA are discussed.
 Other evaluation methods not discussed here include social cost benefit analysis, cost-effectiveness analysis, regional economic impact study and environmental impact assessment (Brucker, Macharis, & Verbeke, 2011).

-Salling and Banister present an expansion of traditional CBA, which incorporates quantitative risk analysis (QRA), called CBA-DK.
+Salling and Banister present an expansion of transition CBA, which incorporates quantitative risk analysis (QRA), called CBA-DK.
 Rather than produce one result (that can be sensitivity tested) CBA-DK uses Monte Carlo simulations to analyze the range of likely possibilities for all the factors used in the CBA.
 This allows for a final result showing the most likely outcome and well as the distribution of other outcomes (i.e. ranges of NPV) based on the range of inputs.
-Uncertainly in the CBA system comes from two main places (1) uncertainly in the base factors used, such as the dollar value for VoT and (2) the accuracy of the prediction models.
-CBA-DK shows the range of uncertainty and the most likely predicted outcomes (Salling & Banister, 2010).
-Although not a full CBA, the ridership and revenue forecasts for the California High Speed Rail Authority 2016 Business Plan employed an extensive Monte Carlo simulation of risk factor impacts on the distribution of possible ridership and revenues for the high-speed rail system under construction in the state (Cambridge Systematics, 2016).
+Uncertainly in the CBA system comes from two main places (1) uncertainly in the base factors used, like the dollar value for VoT and (2) and the accuracy of the prediction models, CBA-DK shows the range of uncertainty and the most likely predicted outcomes (Salling & Banister, 2010).

-Laird, et al 2014, highlight the apparent incongruity between the estimated impact of transport projects on the economy (the Gross Value Added (GVA)) and the NPV for large transport infrastructure projects in the UK.
-For High Speed 2 between London and Leeds the GVA is calculated at 15 billion GBP per year while the NPV over 60 years is 63.6 billion GBP, only 4 times the annual GVA.
+Laird et al 2014, highlight the apparent incongruity between the estimated impact of transport projects on the economy (the Gross Value Added (GVA)) and the NPV for large transport infrastructure projects in the UK.
+For High Speed 2 between London and Leeds the GVA is calculation at 15 billion GBP per year while the NPV over 60 years is 63.6 billion GBP, only 4 times the annual GVA.
 The discrepancy is due to many factors but includes GVA's ability to better capture transformative and land value impacts.
-Laird, et al suggest that while CBA is still the best way to analyze transport projects GVA has a place in the assessment of mega projects that are expected to have macroeconomic impacts.
+Laird et al suggest that while CBA is still the best way to analyze transport projects GVA has a place in the assessment of mega projects that are expected to have macro economic impacts.

-Deciding on which transport projects to build is inevitably a complicated process, requiring weighing of many different factors both quantitative and qualitative (environment, social impacts, economic).
+Deciding on which transport projects to build is inevitable complicated requiring weighing of many different factors both quantitative and qualitative (environment, social impacts, economic).
 And there are often many different possible solutions to given transport problem.
 Multi-Criteria Decision Analysis methods can facilitate choosing between options and maximizing outcomes across metrics.
-There is a growing shift from CBA to multi-criteria decision analysis (MCDA) in transport project decision-making in an effort to satisfy the desire to include other factors in the analysis apart from the economic elements.
+There is a growing shift from CBA to multicriteria decision analysis (MCDA) in transport project decision-making in an effort to satisfy the desire to include other factors in the analysis apart from the economic elements.
 This includes social and environmental impacts discusses above but also spatial and political considerations and the interest of different groups and stakeholders (Macharis & Bernardini, 2015).

-5 In Summary
+5 In summary